 4. Search Amazon for the device chosen and read the user reviews.
 Does this change your recommendation?

 To Complete this Quest

-When you are done with this portion of your data chart, share or save in your File Space and share it with your teacher.
+When you are done with this Quest, review the I Can Statements and share or save the data chart in your File Space and with your teacher.